Do you need a whole house surge protector?

 And it’s not just the big flashes of lightning that can cause damage to your house.
 A local electrical company estimates that 80% of surges can be generated from in-home appliances such as air conditioners and refrigerators cycling on and off.

 So, could your home benefit from protection?
-Keep reading to discover how a whole house surge protector can help save you thousands of dollars in damages to your critical appliances and fixtures.
+Keep reading to discover how a whole-house surge protector can help save you thousands of dollars in damages to your critical appliances and fixtures.

 Benefits of a Whole House Surge Protector